-This may be one of the simplest explanations of why your Goldendoodle is eating grass.
+This may be one of the simplest explanations of why your puppy is eating grass.
 They may like the taste of grass.
-Many Goldendoodles may simply like the taste and texture of the grass in their mouths.
+Many puppies may simply like the taste and texture of the grass in their mouths.

-Most Goldendoodles will eat grass more in the spring when it is newly growing and full of moisture.
-Usually these dogs prefer to eat grasses that are sweet when you bite into them.
+Most puppies will consume grass more in the spring when it is newly growing and full of moisture.
+Usually these dogs prefer grasses that are sweet when you bite into them.

-Many plants that also have flowers will be sweet when your Goldendoodle bites into them causing them to really like the taste.
+Many plants that also have flowers will be sweet when your puppy bites into them causing them to really like the taste.

 Because they are Bored

-Some Goldendoodles will eat grass because it will give them something to do.
-This will usually happen with Goldendoodle that does not get plenty of exercises.
+Some puppies will nibble grass because it will give them something to do.
+This will usually happen with puppy that does not get plenty of exercises.
 Young dogs and puppies will have an abundance of pent-up energy to burn.

 Trying to correct this behavior may interfere with natural instincts and may do more harm than good.